jsacapdev/ollama.play/readme.md

 # Playground for [Ollama](https://ollama.ai/blog/python-javascript-libraries) and Python

 Notes on an initial play with Ollama.

+## Setting up the engine

 The engine can be [installed](https://ollama.ai/download/linux) on the host.